 - Make use of distractions.
 Finding a soothing activity for the senior to take part in may be enough of a distraction to permit you a brief period of respite.
 Try repetitive tasks, such as sorting silverware or nuts and bolts, filing papers, or folding napkins, or anything else that is safe and of interest to the senior.

 - Stay clear of conflict.
 Your senior loved one could become angry or combative as a way to express his/her fear of being alone.
 Regardless of what she or he may say, it’s vital that you keep from quarreling with or correcting your loved one.
 An appropriate response is always to validate the senior’s feelings (“I can see you are feeling upset,”) and refocus the conversation to a more pleasing topic (“Would you want to try a piece of the banana bread we made earlier?”)

 - Explain the separation period.
 Because the sense of time is usually lost in people diagnosed with Alzheimer’s, telling a senior loved one you will just be away for a few minutes might not mean very much.
 Try using a common wind-up kitchen timer for brief separations.
 Set the timer for the amount of time you will be away and ask your loved one to hold onto it, explaining that when it rings, you will be back.

 Engaging the services of a skilled dementia care provider who understands the nuances of dementia and can put into action creative techniques such as these may help restore peace to both you and the senior you love.
-As providers of home care in Portsmouth and the surrounding area, Seniorcorp’s dementia caregivers are fully trained and available to fill in whenever you need a helping hand.
+As top providers of home care assistance in Virginia Beach and the surrounding area, Seniorcorp’s dementia caregivers are fully trained and available to fill in whenever you need a helping hand.
 Give us a call at 757-640-0557 for a complimentary in-home consultation for additional information.